Being a diverse and inclusive organization means employing people with various demographics and characteristics.

 Send the Diversity and Inclusion Survey to Employees

-Before sending the questionnaire, our employee survey company recommends a team member from HR or leadership sends a company-wide email first.
+Before sending the questionnaire, our employee survey company recommends a team member from HR or leadership send a company-wide email first.

 This should simply state that employees can expect an email from Drive Research that will include a link to a survey.